Flight Delay Compensation

 - AirHelp is the best-rated flight compensation company in the world with a 9.5 score on Trustpilot.

-- We have already empowered more than five million passengers to get up to €600 in compensation, generating over 160 million Euros in claims.
+- We have already empowered more than 10 million passengers to get up to €600 in compensation.

 - To avoid the burden of time and navigating the complex legal system.